 The ordination of Aaron and his sons as priests was a moment of new creation, marked by washing, anointing, and symbolic acts—blood on the ear, thumb, and toe—signifying the call to hear God’s word, do His will, and walk in His ways.
 The priests stood as royal representatives before the people, but in humility before God.
 Their consecration culminated in a seven-day feast, embodying the ideal of humanity dwelling with God, and on the eighth day, God’s glory appeared to all Israel.
 Fire from God consumed the offering, and the people responded with awe and joy, experiencing the wonder and majesty of God’s presence.

 Yet, this joy was quickly shattered when Aaron’s sons, Nadab and Abihu, offered unauthorised fire—doing things their own way rather than God’s.
 The same fire that brought joy now brought judgment, consuming them instantly.
 Their failure was rooted in a lack of discernment, likely due to drunkenness, and a disregard for the holiness of God.
-This echoes the story of Adam and Eve, and serves as a warning: God’s holiness is both beautiful and dangerous, and drawing near on our own terms leads to destruction.
+This echoes the story of Adam and Eve and serves as a warning: God’s holiness is both beautiful and dangerous, and drawing near on our own terms leads to destruction.

 Holiness is not about appeasing an angry God with endless sacrifices, but about obedience, surrender, and relationship.
 Jesus, our ultimate “draw near thing,” has become the once-for-all sacrifice, making a way for us to approach God without fear of condemnation.
 The call now is to daily offer ourselves as living sacrifices—ears to hear, hands to do, feet to walk in God’s ways.
 When we fail, the path back is not through appeasement, but through confession, repentance, and trust in God’s covenant faithfulness.
 We have been given everything we need for life and godliness; the invitation is to do it God’s way, not our own.